DalKirk/Next.js-14-Front-End-For-Chat-Plaster-Repository-/README.md

    - Verify CORS settings in backend

 2. **Video Player Not Loading**
-   - Check Mux credentials in backend
+   - Check Bunny.net credentials in backend
    - Verify playback IDs are valid
    - Check browser console for errors